Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 5Titled subparagraph\subparagraphNot in letters

 Chapters are only available in the book and report document classes, because chapters don’t have any meaning in articles or letters.
-Parts are also undefined in letters.
+For the same reason, Parts are also undefined in letters.

 In each case the title of the part, chapter, section, etc goes in curly braces after the command.
-LATEX automatically calculates the correct numbering and prints the title in bold.
+LATEX automatically calculates the correct numbering and prints the title in bold with appropriate spacing above and below (parts and chapters always start a new page).
 You can turn section numbering off at a specific depth: details are in § 2.6.1 below.

 \section{New recruitment policies}